CyrilBaah/bookstore/README.md

-# Bookstore API
+# Bookstore API | DevSecOps CI/CD pipeline
-Bookstore API
+The Bookstore API is a RESTful API built with a focus on DevSecOps practices to ensure security throughout the development lifecycle.

 ## Technology Stack
 - [Python](https://www.python.org/ "python")